markustonnessen/DT_FOWT_Prediciton_Model/README.md

 ### Step by step guide to utilize the framework

 1. Training of the MLSM model:
     Open `wave.yaml` within "dol_input" folder.
-In this file the user has the ability to set the desired states desired for training, along with their units and desired training parameters.
-The framework relies on training datasets, following the desired `training_dataset` within `wave.yaml`.
+In this file the user has the ability to set the desired states wanted for training, along with their units and desired training parameters.
+The framework relies on training datasets, following the desired `training_dataset` path within `wave.yaml`.
 This dataset needs to include `Option1, 2 or 3`.
-If `Option2` is used for trainig, the path need to include either `Floater` or `SOV` to work.
-This statements are determined within `Prediction_pipeline.py`, and dynamically makes the framewrok understand what it shall predict for.
+If `Option2` is used for trainig, the path need to include either `Floater` or `SOV` as well to work.
+These statements are determined within `Prediction_pipeline.py`, and dynamically makes the framework understand what it shall predict for.
 By adjusting `Prediction_pipeline.py`, and additional files, this dynamic interaction can be changed.
     Open 01_wave_train.py in "examples" folder.`TEST = "Option3_LT_WD0"` refers to the name the saved trained model is saved as after training.
 This saved model can be located within "training_results", ""Option3_LT_WD0", "wave_Option1_LT_WD0.pdf".
     After training, the results are stored within "training_results" folder.
 The folder structure within this folder is dependent on what the "TEST" variable in `01_wave_train.py` is set as.